 Kate Barrow, LCSW, specializes in trauma-informed and anti-oppressive approaches to clinical work with emerging adults and people experiencing major life transitions.
 She has extensive practice working with issues of adolescent mental health, chronic and invisible illnesses, substance use, anxiety, trauma, and court-involvement.
-Prior to joining the Critical Therapy Center, Kate directed clinical programs in a variety of agency settings.
+Prior to joining the Critical Therapy Insitute, Kate directed clinical programs in a variety of agency settings.

 Kate’s practice interweaves a background in contemplative psychology and mindfulness with two decades of social justice activism.
 Her clinical style has been described as warm, humorous, and challenging.
 She believes therapy is a sacred space to explore new ways of being and build a more fulfilling life.
 Kate centers anti-racist/anti-oppressive, LGBTQ-affirming, sex-positive, and feminist values in all of her work.